 You should be aware that a warranty or indemnity may result in a compensation claim being made against you, should the information you have provided to the buyer be inaccurate.
 The Heads of Term agreement may or may not be legally-binding, but it will contain information about payment methods, and whether you need to stay on in the business for a time following its sale.

-This is called an ‘earn out’ arrangement, and is sometimes necessary to encourage a sale if the buyer does not want to pay the full price as a lump sum.
+This is called an ‘earn out’ arrangement and is sometimes necessary to encourage a sale if the buyer does not want to pay the full price as a lump sum.
 They pay a reduced amount, with the remaining being paid in instalments under certain conditions based on business performance.

 Contemplating selling your business?
 Our free, comprehensive guide will walk you through how you can sell your company.
 Our FREE guide covers all of the essentials, including: